 Step 4 – Choose your options.

 You don’t have to do everything all at once.
 Pick two or three things you can do right away.
 Jason took the first two suggestions on his list and wrote up a plan.
 Then he scheduled the one-on-one with his boss to get her input and suggestions.
 After refining his plan, he immediately began putting it into action.

 Step 5 – Monitor your results and make changes if necessary.

 Jason first volunteered to revamp an inventory control project that nobody else would touch, because it looked boring and complicated.
 He cleaned that up and then made a presentation about how he implemented a new plan and achieved results.
 With his boss’s approval, he sent a summary of his presentation to several C-level executives.

 Five months after Jason implemented his rebranding campaign, he was offered a management position in another department—and a nice increase in salary to go with it.

 If you’re stuck where you are right now, feeling unnoticed and unappreciated, (not to mention underpaid), how could you rebrand yourself?
-Look at Jason’s action items and see if you can adapt any of them to your situation.
+Look at Jason’s action items and see if you can adapt any of them to your situation, like building relationships with executives.
 And be sure you’re solving the problem, not covering up the symptom.
 Joel has helped dozens of clients boost their careers with personal branding.
 Email him today.